 - CE Certificate of Completion (through approved providers)

 - This course takes approximately 6-hours to complete and you do not have to complete it in one sitting.

 - Starr eLearning courses can be completed on laptops, tablets, or mobile devices – allowing the content to be accessed whenever and wherever convenient.

-- Once you purchase this course, you will have access to it for 1-year (365 days).
+- Upon purchase, you will have access to this course for 1-year (365 days).